ibm-cloud-docs/power-iaas/manage-placement-groups.md

 [Create a server placement group](/apidocs/power-cloud#pcloud-placementgroups-post).

 You cannot change the policy or name of a placement group after it is created.
 You can only add or remove VMs within the placement group.

-When you can create a VM and add it to a placement group, ensure that the placement group does not contain member instances that are in a **Build** state.
-You cannot concurrently create VMs within placement groups.
-All VMs deploy in an error state when you are running concurrent deployments in a placement group.
-{: note}

 To create a new placement group, complete the following steps: